 - What Effective Sexual Harassment Policies Should Include

 - A Sample Sexual Harassment Policy

 - Court Rulings

-Learn How to Manage Microaggressions Effectively, & Prevent their Damage to Performance, Productivity & Profitability!Register for my webinar now
+Learn How to Manage Microaggressions Effectively, & Prevent their Damage to Performance, Productivity & Profitability!Order my recording now

 Adjunct Instructor, Diversity Management Certificate Program, Cornell University School of Industrial Relations